glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 ## b compare passive factor-based strategies to market-capitalization-weighted indexing;
 Passive strategy can be achieved by either:
 - market-capitalization-weighted investment strategy
-- passive factor-based strategy (also known as smart beta).
+- passive factor-based strategy (also known as smart β).
 Goal: improve on the risk/return performance by offseting higher cost
    - growth factor
    - value factor
    - size factor